Dutch villages and cities

 Panorama Mesdag: Immerse yourself in a unique 360-degree painting at Panorama Mesdag.
 This cylindrical artwork depicts a panoramic view of the seaside village of Scheveningen in the 19th century.
 Step into the painting and feel like you’ve traveled back in time.

 Scheveningen Pier: Head to Scheveningen Pier for a dose of seaside fun.
-Take a stroll along the pier, enjoy panoramic views of the North Sea, and try out thrilling activities like bungee jumping or ziplining.
+Take a stroll along the pier, enjoy panoramic views of the North Sea and try out thrilling activities like bungee jumping or ziplining.
 Don’t forget to savor some fresh seafood at one of the beachfront restaurants.

 Peace Palace: Visit the iconic Peace Palace, an architectural masterpiece that serves as the seat of the International Court of Justice.
 Take a guided tour to learn about the history of international law and the role of the Peace Palace in promoting peace and justice worldwide.

 Madurodam: For a unique experience, visit Madurodam, a miniature park that showcases the highlights of the Netherlands in miniature form.
-Explore scaled-down replicas of famous landmarks, cities, and landscapes, and learn about Dutch history and culture along the way.
+Explore scaled-down replicas of famous landmarks, cities and landscapes and learn about Dutch history and culture along the way.

 Escher in Het Paleis: Dive into the surreal world of Dutch artist M.C.
 Escher at Escher in Het Paleis.
 This museum is dedicated to Escher’s mind-bending optical illusions and mathematical concepts.
 Get lost in his intricate drawings and discover the fascinating intersection of art and mathematics.